taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 ## _What's New_

-* MacCatalyst net8 crash fixed
+* Latest nuget fixes FPS on several platforms

 ## _The Challenge_